anan-ara/cs124-lab2/design/design.md

 ## Color Palette

-We chose a very neutral grey color palette as our app will have a lot of color from the priority levels we can assign to each task and we do not want it to clash with the background and overall theme of the app.
+We chose a neutral grey color palette as our app will have a lot of color from the priority levels we can assign to each task and we do not want it to clash with the background and overall theme of the app.

 We also chose these colors because they meet the AA accessibility standard for the amount of contrast needed between foreground and background for the app's text to be readable.
 Most notably, we changed the overall background color of our app from #e6e6e6 to #ffffff.
 We used the [WebAIM](https://webaim.org/resources/contrastchecker/) contrast checker to help us with this task.